pulumi/docs/content/blog/announcing-kustomize-support/index.md

     - kubernetes
 ---

 Kubernetes is complex, and there are many ways to manage Kubernetes resources.
 Pulumi supports many of these options, including native code SDKs, YAML, Helm, and now, Kustomize.
+There's no need to rewrite your existing configurations to get started with Pulumi.
+You can efficiently adopt existing resources to deploy your modern application and save time and effort.
 <!--more-->

 Over the past year, we've heard from many users that they'd like to manage Kustomize resources directly with Pulumi.
 The [v2.4.0 release] of our Kubernetes provider adds support for Kustomize to all of our SDKs (Go, TypeScript, .NET, Python).
+One of our primary goals at Pulumi is to meet users where they are.
+Our support for Kustomize, Helm, and YAML means that you don't have to "boil the ocean" to get started with Pulumi.
+The following examples show you how to get started with Pulumi and Kustomize today!

 ## Working with local files